Document Skills

 zip_archives

-Handle zipfiles stored as Vertesia objects—understand their text rendition, unzip them safely in the sandbox, and work with the extracted files.
+Handle zip archives — unzip compressed files safely in the sandbox and work with the extracted contents

 /api/skills/document/zip_archives